flowcontrol12/docu/docs/04-User Guide/01-Dashboards/Management/Widgets.md

 - **Public** - accessible to all but You can grand permission:
   - **DELETE**
   - **EDIT**
-- **Shared** - accessible to one or more selected roles.
+- **Shared** - accessible to one or more selected User roles.
 Available privileges are:
   - **Delete**
   - **Edit**
   - **View**